RefactoringGuru/refactoring-examples/interactive-en-after/java/split-temporary-variable.md

 In addition, we declare it as <code>final</code> in order to guarantee that a value is assigned to it only once.

-Then rename the variable in all places where it is used, including the place where the new value is assigned.
+Then we should rename the variable in all places where it is used, including the place where the new value is assigned.

 After all replacements, you can declare the initial variable in the place of the second assignment of a value to it.